cinthialandia/cinthialandia-blog/src/pages/blog/scope-and-closure.md

 ---
-title: JavaScript Scope and closure
+title: What is closure and scope in javascript?
 featuredImage: scope.png
 date: "2020-07-09"
 ---